South Coast Orchid Society

 The slides were preserved in dozens of small Kodak boxes and other containers.
 Most of the boxes — the ones that contained only slides from a single roll of film — were carefully labeled, even if some of the slides from a particular roll had been removed and filed elsewhere.
 Several rolls were entirely unlabeled.
 There were also several larger boxes of slides and a number of envelopes containing mixed slides.
 There were also two round slide "carousels" containing slides for two lecture programs, along with the lecture scripts.

 The scripts for at least 16 other lectures have been preserved, most of them accompanied by a slide list.
 A handful were easily reconstructed, and with further study, most of the lectures can probably be restored, an intriguing window into what orchid clubs were doing in their heyday.
+The restored lectures, with their illustrations, will be presented separately.

-Among the highlights, we found at least 160 award slides or copies of award slides, from AOS, CSA, and ODC judging programs.
-A number of these slides have never been published.
 There are also a number of slides showing hybrids that were created by the Keyes but never registered, an oversight that may now be corrected, thanks to the breeding records and the slides that document the successful results.
+The breeding records, in some pocket-sized spiral-bound notebooks, have hardly been touched.
+As they are transcribed, they will be published separately.

 For consistency with other materials in the archive, contemporary publications, and the need to preserve the original slide labels, orchid names generally follow Sander rather than current taxonomy.
 The task of adding current nomenclature and other information gleaned from the Keyes archive and other sources may continue as time permits.